Battery open-circuit voltage

 The nominal voltage VNomBatt and the slope of this expression is depending on the technology and the chemistry: the default values are listed below.

-However these are parameters of the battery definition, which may be modified.
+However, these are parameters of the battery definition that can be modified.

 We can see that the behavior is similar for lead-acid and Li-Ion batteries.